What is the danger of a soporous state? Soporous state: description, causes, duration

 • 27.
 Senile dementia.
 Course and outcomes.

 • 28.
-Mental disorders in traumatic brain injury.
+Mental disorders due to traumatic brain injury.
 Acute manifestations and long-term consequences, personality changes.

 • 30.
 Mental disorders in certain infections: syphilis of the brain.

 • 31.
 Mental disorders in somatic diseases.
-Pathological personality formation in somatic diseases.
+Pathological formations of personality in somatic diseases.

 • 32.
 Mental disorders in vascular diseases of the brain (atherosclerosis, hypertension)